Code-Institute-Submissions/ExploreNepal/TEST.md

 - Google Maps and its marker - Google maps loads properly and the marker is updated accoding to the clicked button
 - Social media icons of 'Contact Us' section - The icons redirect to the login pages of each social media upon clicking on the icons
 - Form of 'Contact Us' section - Fields are filled when appropriate and 'send' button is working, error message with 'required' appeared while submitting the form without completing the input field
-- Contact Us form is sent as an email using sendMail function - email received while submitting the form
+- Contact Us form is sent as an email using sendMail function - email received while submitting the form, success message with status code: 200 shown on console.